sanjar-notes/frontend/vault/1_HTML/2_Common_tags/5_Table.md

 FIXME, to be included or not.
 I'll use CSS anyways.
 Can set this to some integer value, for the table outline.

+## Windowing/very-large-table
+The table tag is a simple UI widget.
+It renders all the data at once.
+Furthermore, cell content changes or table size changes (window resized) causes a complete browser reflow.

+Windowing (process only the UI that's currently visible) is used to fix this issue. `div` tags are used here, since they don't have the reflow issue.
+Libraries like `react-window` are known solutions to implement large tables.